nblockbuster/D2StaticExtractor/README.md

 # [Download from here](https://github.com/nblockbuster/D2StaticExtractor/releases/latest)
 # D2StaticExtractor (DSE)
 DSE is a static model extraction tool that converts Destiny 2 static models into fbx files.
-A static model is any model that does **not** move, is animated, or has a skeleton.
-The extractor has:
+A static model is any model that **does not** move, is **not** animated, or **doesn't** have a skeleton.
-- Texture extraction (DDS -> PNG)
-- Batch package extraction

 **DSE only supports Destiny 2 versions past 3.0.0.1 (Beyond Light) as of now.**
-**Textures only work past 4.0.0.1.**
+**Textures only work past 4.0.0.1 (TWQ), unless you usea previous release.**

 I will try to add support for these in the near future:
-- Correct UV transforms
+- Correct UV transforms (just a bit of scaling & positioning now!)
 - Correct vertex normals
 - Vertex color
-- Full working LOD culling
+- Full working LOD culling (working on it!!)
-- Seperating models by material used
+- Seperating models by material used (also working on it!)
-- Other better fixes I guess

 Far-off goals:
 - Loadzones